ktbaek/Copenhagen-tree-data/README.md

 ## Cleaning steps

 1. Check for duplicate UUIDs
-2. Check that year of planting is not out of bounds
+2. Check that year of planting is within an expected range
 3. Swap accented letters in the scientific names for accepted latin letters
 4. De-capitalize Danish names with multiple words
 5. Normalize hybrid markers (e.g. `x` to `hybr.`)